MAISY Commercial Energy Use and Hourly Loads Databases

 Non-Energy Data Items Summary kW Load Profile Data

-• Commercial: Square Feet, Operating Hours, Building, Occupancy, etc.
+• Operating Characteristics: Operating Days and Hours, Occupancy, etc.

 • 24-Hour Day-type kW Profiles (Weekday, Saturday, Sunday) by Month